Are you looking for a fun activity for your kids that will keep them away from the TV and gaming consoles for a while?

 But, it can be the best bow for short draw length for the age class it originally targets.
 The bow comes with a complete archery set.
 The bow comes pre-assembled and ready for use.

 No need to string it as well.
-The package also contains a two piece quiver (which you have to put together), two pieces of composite arrows, and finger tabs.
+The package also contains a two-piece quiver (which you have to put together), two pieces of composite arrows, and finger tabs.
 Once fully assembled, the bow looks fascinating.

 However, it needs to be kept in mind that this set is for preliminary level archers only.
-It’s quite cheap, so it’s a good option to introduce your kids with the fundamentals of the sport before you move on to a more advanced weapon.
+It’s quite cheap, so it’s a good option to introduce your kids to the fundamentals of the sport before you move on to a more advanced weapon.

 With appropriate arrows, your kids can hit targets within a 20-30 yards range.
 The 8-inch brace height is highly forgiving of posture and aiming errors.
 Since it’s aimed at kids, the bow feels virtually weightless at hand.